Racism in the PressLessons of the Raheem Sterling Case

 Action by the FA.
 In the name of kicking racism out of football, the FA or the clubs could ban reporters they believe are encouraging racism, just as they ban some racist fans.
 Nothing is more certain than that they would be instantly howled down as enemies of press freedom and, let’s face it, the FA is not brave when it comes to these matters.

-Boycott of papers.
+Boycott of newspapers.
 This is almost certainly happening already.
 More than a thousand people give up buying a paper for good every single day – although the last thing any editor will admit is that this could be a judgement on their journalism.
 I suspect, however, that it is having a perverse effect, encouraging desperate editors to be more extreme so as to prompt outrage and generate lucrative online clicks.

 Advertising boycott.
 Customers can put pressure on the big companies whose advertising millions fund press racism.
 This is the path proposed by Stop Funding Hate and endorsed recently by the United Nations, which has been highly critical of British press reporting.
 It clearly has some effect because it makes the industry squeal, but my view is that it has yet to change newspaper behaviour significantly.